iskodirajga/buzzingpixel.com/system/user/content/software/ansel-craft/documentation/sections/04--templating/05--variables.md

 ### `{{ image.asset }}`

-This is a [Craft AssetFileModel] and can do anything you see in the linked documentaiton like get the URL, a transform URL and more.
+This is a [Craft AssetFileModel] and can do anything you see in the linked documentation like get the URL, a transform URL and more.

 [Craft AssetFileModel]: https://craftcms.com/docs/templating/assetfilemodel

 ### `{{ image.highQualityAsset }}`

 This is a [Craft AssetFileModel].
-Sometimes when running transforms or in other various curcumstances, you want the super high quality version of the image.
+Sometimes when running transforms or in other various circumstances, you want the super high quality version of the image.
 Luckily, Ansel saves a high quality version regardless of your field quality settings and this is how you access it.

 ### `{{ image.thumbAsset }}`